The Rough Patch: Plot

 The gang stakes out the location in a rented station wagon.
-Marshall is annoyed at Ted for being too cheap to rent a proper stake-out van, Thicke and Meg arrive and apparently know each other, and Lily was unable to find a Stormtrooper and instead finds a man dressed as the robot from Lost in Space, as she thinks Stormtroopers are also robots.
+Marshall is annoyed at Ted for being too cheap to rent a real stake-out van, Thicke and Meg arrive and apparently know each other, and Lily was unable to find a Stormtrooper and instead finds a man dressed as the robot from Lost in Space, as she thinks Stormtroopers are also robots.
 As they argue over the station wagon and a pizza delivery, Barney and Robin look right in their direction.
 Ted and Marshall think their cover is blown, but Lily executes the plan anyway.
 As the plan unfolds, they notice that neither Barney nor Robin are angry or arguing, and they kiss each other before leaving the diner.

 In MacLaren's the gang share a beer with Thicke and the pizza delivery boy, and Robin stops by and explains that she and Barney have broken up.
 What the gang thought was Robin and Barney looking at them was really the couple aghast at their own reflections.
 The realization makes them examine their relationship and they agree that "two awesomes cancel each other out", making them less than they want to be, so they break up.
 Barney laments that they will not be able to go back to being friends, but Robin tells him not think of it as a break-up but as getting back together as friends.
 They quickly avoid all of Lily's traps and kiss each other goodbye.
 Although Robin says it might take Barney a while to recover from the breakup, he appears as his old self, catching enticing glances from most of the women in the bar and declaring "Daddy's home".

 Before he leaves, Thicke reveals that he and Robin starred in a short-lived Canadian variety show.
 Barney runs off to find the footage.